As you might expect, fatigue is one of the most common Adrenal Fatigue symptoms. However, it is far from the only one that you might experience.

 You can split up Adrenal Fatigue symptoms into two sets.
 The most common symptoms are those that are experienced by most (if not all) Adrenal Fatigue sufferers.
-On the other hand, the less common symptoms are only experienced by a smaller set of patients.
-Typically, a patient presenting with Adrenal Fatigue will have most or all of the common symptoms listed here, along with a handful of the less common symptoms.
+These include symptoms like fatigue and food cravings.
+Then there are the less common symptoms, which are only experienced by a smaller set of patients.
+These include low blood pressure and frequent urination.
+Typically, an individual with Adrenal Fatigue will have most or all of the main symptoms listed here, along with a handful of the less common symptoms.
 Take a look and see how many apply to you.

 Difficulty getting up each morning, even after a long sleep

-One of the major causes of Adrenal Fatigue is getting insufficient sleep, and getting more slumber is also one of the best ways to recover.
-However, when suffering from Adrenal Fatigue many patients wake up extremely tired and ‘foggy’ even after getting a long sleep.
+As we discuss in the The Adrenal Fatigue Solution, one of the major causes of Adrenal Fatigue is getting insufficient sleep.
+Getting more rest is therefore one of the best ways to recover.
+However, when suffering from Adrenal Fatigue many patients wake up extremely tired and ‘foggy’, even after getting a long sleep.

 This can be caused by one of two factors.
 Adrenal Fatigue sufferers in the early stages of their condition tend to be under significant stress, and therefore their adrenaline and cortisol levels are high.
-This interrupts the natural 24-hour cycle of cortisol levels, leading to a state of permanent alertness that prevents restful sleep.
+This interrupts the natural 24-hour cycle of cortisol levels, leading to a state of alertness in the evening that prevents restful sleep.

-Those Adrenal Fatigue sufferers who are at a later stage in their condition will have consistently lower levels of cortisol.
+Those Adrenal Fatigue sufferers who are at a later stage of the condition will have consistently lower levels of cortisol.
 However, their blood sugar will tend to be much lower during the early morning (cortisol regulates blood sugar too).
 Your body realizes it’s hungry and forces you to wake up.
 Many Adrenal Fatigue sufferers are chronic late-night snackers for exactly this reason.

 High levels of fatigue each day

-In the later stages of Adrenal Fatigue, your adrenals become unable to produce enough of the hormones that you need.
-This means that your levels of cortisol, along with neurotransmitters like adrenaline and norepinephrine, are lower than they should be.
+In the later stages of Adrenal Fatigue, your adrenals become depleted and unable to produce enough of the hormones that you need.
+This means that your levels of cortisol, along with neurotransmitters like adrenaline and norepinephrine, are generally lower than they should be.

 The relative lack of these crucial hormones explains how patients suffering from Adrenal Fatigue find it difficult to ‘lift’ themselves or maintain any kind of reasonable energy level throughout the day.
 There is one exception though (see below) – Adrenal Fatigue sufferers sometimes experience a bounce in energy in the late evening.